 Standard Library Method In Java

-The Standard Library Methods methods are nothing but the built-in methods, which are already available inside the Java standard libraries, which come along with the Java Class Library (JCL) in a Java archive (*.jar) file with JVM and JRE.
+The Standard Library Methods methods are nothing but the built-in methods, which are already available inside the Java standard libraries, which come with the Java Class Library (JCL) in a Java archive (*.jar) file with JVM and JRE.

-Some Example of Standard Library Methods are:
+Some Examples of Standard Library Methods are:

 - Sqrt (): This method belongs to the math class.
 It will return the square root of the given number.